MNJ-Commits/MiniProjects/README.md

-# Commands to run project
+# Commands to run the project
 1. How to run the node server:
  - cd VehicleRegistrationSystem/json-server
  - npx json-server --watch db.json -m ../node_modules/json-server-auth